Heimdall-Gov/Forge/PRD.md

 Our AI Governance Framework Generator will:

-- Collect relevant information about the user's AI project or organization through a structured questionnaire
+- Collect relevant information(approx 20 questions) about the user's AI project or organization through a structured questionnaire

 - Use a RAG (Retrieval-Augmented Generation) system to access a comprehensive database of AI governance frameworks and best practices

 - Generate customized governance recommendations and implementation checklists based on the user's responses

 - Provide explanations and context for recommended practices

+- Map it to relevant frameworks

 # Target Users